Dense Fog Advisory issued for Matanuska Valley by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-27 17:00:00 MST Expires: 2022-11-28 17:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-29 03:00:00 CST Expires: 2022-11-29 18:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Absaroka Mountains WINTER WEATHER ADVISORY IN EFFECT FROM 5 PM THIS AFTERNOON TO 5 PM MST MONDAY * WHAT...Snow expected.
-Total snow accumulations of 6 to 12 inches.
-Winds gusting as high as 60 mph. * WHERE...Absaroka Mountains. * WHEN...From 5 PM this afternoon to 5 PM MST Monday. * IMPACTS...Travel could be very difficult.
+Target Area: Buena Vista; Cherokee; Ida; Woodbury WINTER WEATHER ADVISORY IN EFFECT FROM 3 AM TO 6 PM CST TUESDAY * WHAT...Mixed precipitation expected.
+Total snow accumulations of up to two inches and ice accumulations of a light glaze.
+Winds gusting as high as 35 mph. * WHERE...In Iowa, Cherokee, Buena Vista, Woodbury and Ida Counties.
+In Nebraska, Dakota County. * WHEN...From 3 AM to 6 PM CST Tuesday. * IMPACTS...Plan on slippery road conditions.
+Patchy blowing snow could significantly reduce visibility.
+The hazardous conditions could impact the morning commute.

 weather.gov